php-ru/symfony-docs-ru/session/locale_sticky_session.rst

 the ``onKernelRequest`` method on each request.

-To see it working, either set the ``_locale`` key on the session manually (e.g. via some "Change Locale" route & controller), or create a route with a the :ref:`_locale default <translation-locale-url>`.
+To see it working, either set the ``_locale`` key on the session manually (e.g. via some "Change Locale" route & controller), or create a route with the :ref:`_locale default <translation-locale-url>`.

 .. sidebar:: Explicitly Configure the Subscriber